mikrobi/mikrobi.github.com/source/about/index.markdown

 Hi there!
 I'm Jakob, a software engineer living in Berlin, Germany.
 My main focus is in building backends, web clients and mobile apps.

 I build great stuff for developers with other great people at [GitHub](https://github.com).
+I am the maker of the [TransitTracker](http://transit-tracker.net/) app.

-Before that I maintained the backends of the [mbrace](../images/about/mbrace.png "Screenshot of the mbrace app") and [Roundhere](http://www.roundhere.me) apps and [led their iOS mobile team](../lessons-ive-learned-being-a-team-leader/).
-I used to work with several other businesses after I co-founded my [first company](http://class-zec.de/ "Class &amp; Zec GbR") at the age of 18.
+I used to maintained the backends of the [mbrace](../images/about/mbrace.png "Screenshot of the mbrace app") and [Roundhere](http://www.roundhere.me) apps and [led their iOS mobile team](../lessons-ive-learned-being-a-team-leader/).
+I helped several other businesses to build great things after I co-founded my [first company](http://class-zec.de/ "Class &amp; Zec GbR") at the age of 18.

 I enjoy teaching others and regularly [talk](https://speakerdeck.com/mikrobi "Public talks of Jakob Class") about my experience in public.